fredhutchio/git_github_intro/week1.md

 * SHA: Secure Hash Algorithm
 	* string of alphanumeric characters, unique label for the commit
 	* can be just the first seven characters
+* "Discard changes" allows you to reset to where you were previously

 ## Ignoring things